neilebliss/ChamberAnimation/README.md

 Problem statement:

-You have a little over two hours to complete this challenge (11 AM PDT).
-Please read the description of the problem completely and if you have any please contact me at 210 391 9459.

  The challenge is to model a chamber with particles!
 Given a string (that represents a chamber), model the contents of the chamber until the chamber is empty.
 A chamber of length N is represented by a string of length N. Spaces represent empty locations in the chamber.
 A > represents a right traveling particle.
 A < represents a left traveling particle.
 An “X” represents two overlapping particles: one traveling right, the other left.
 All particles travel one space per interval.

  Implements the function